dgtlmoon/flask-304-modified-extra-in-reply-test/README.md

     -H 'TE: trailers'
 ```

-and now you should be able (or not) to see
+and now you should be able to see (because of the RFC violation)

 ```
 * Excess found: excess = 5 url = /static (zero-length body)